tlepple/data_origination_workshop/README.md

 ### Data Generator:
 ---

 I have written a data generator CLI application and included it in this workshop to simplify creating some realistic data for us to explore.
-We will use this data generator application to stream some data directly to some topics.
+We will use this data generator application to stream some realistic data directly into some topics (and later into a database).
+The data generator is written in python and uses the component [Faker](https://faker.readthedocs.io/en/master/).
+I encourage you to look at the code here if you want to look deeper into it.
+[Data Generator Items]()

 ---